tldr-pages/tldr/pages/common/git-range-diff.md

 `git range-diff {{commit1}}~..{{commit1} {{commit2}}~..{{commit2}}`

-- Diff the changes of ours and theirs from their common ancestor
+- Diff the changes of ours and theirs from their common ancestor:

 `git range-diff {{theirs}}...{{ours}}`